 Over the past few years, the PR section has been looking for a measurement system that can replace quantitatively indicated such as the AVE (Advertising Value Equivalent).
 Big Data Analytics can be a potential solution to this problem.
 By combining a PR agencies’ database with social network metrics and the media, Big Data Analytics will allow you to:

 - Identify the audience that you want to reach out to during a campaign (not just journalists, but the influencers and bloggers as well).

 - Create customized messages for each niche of the campaign (a process known as hyper-segmentation in marketing terms).

 - Establish qualitative and quantitative objectives that can help you measure how successful a PR campaign is.

 For instance, Barclays made use of the social media metrics that were provided to them by a PR agency before launching their new financial product called Pingit (an app for sending and receiving money).
-The team that was responsible for the campaign constantly monitored the negative mentions about the product in the social media for improving the app and to prevent the complaints from turning into a reputation crisis.
-The bottom-line here is that real-time social media analysis can enable you to enhance your PR campaign, improve the client’s product, and prevent negative feedback from growing.
+The team that was responsible for the campaign constantly monitored the negative mentions about the product on social media for improving the app and to prevent the complaints from turning into a reputation crisis.
+The bottom line here is that real-time social media analysis can enable you to enhance your PR campaign, improve the client’s product, and prevent negative feedback from growing.